marcinjak9/apical.org-gatsby/content/pages/apical-quasi-2-0.md

             title: 'Digitalize your workflow '
           - body: >-
               With Apical Administration Tool your business runs legally all over the world.
-We provide for our partner also travel licences and insurances
+No need to worry about travel licence and insurances
             image: 'https://ucarecdn.com/1102fb2d-021d-4ee6-ac9e-958d2dcc1104/'
             title: 'PLUS!
 Legalization and travel licence '
         title: 'How Apical helps you '